hashicorp/terraform-enterprise-helm/docs/configuration.md

 ## Custom agent worker pod template

-Terraform Enterprise now supports the inclusion of a custom pod template via `TFE_RUN_PIPELINE_KUBERNETES_POD_TEMPLATE`.
+Terraform Enterprise now supports the inclusion of a custom pod template via `agentWorkerPodTemplate` in the Values file.
 With this, you can define your own specifications for the creation of the agent worker pods.
-The custom pod template must be a valid `corev1.PodTemplateSpec` and should be provided in a base64 encoded JSON format.
+The custom pod template must be a valid `corev1.PodTemplateSpec` and should be provided in JSON format.